Why Tapooz Travel?

 Absolutely.
 If you don’t see a destination you would like to visit, we have knowledge and access to many more destinations than we list here, including some offered in cooperation with highly experienced local partners.
 We also continuously develop new adventures.
 As a matter of fact, some of our most popular current destinations first originated with a unique request from a past traveler.

-Rafting the mighty Colorado River, ballooning above California wine country, hiking in the Himalayas, river boating in Vietnam?
+Rafting the mighty Colorado River, helicopter ride above the Grand Canyon, hiking in the Himalayas, river boating in Vietnam?
 Accessible trips to Portugal, Israel or France?
 Tell us what you have in mind and let’s start planning together.

 I am used to travel freely and independently.
 Can you help plan my trip?